-9. a copy of written notification to the appropriate local governing authority, stating that the site is to be used as a waste tire processing and/or collection facility;
+9. a copy of written notification to the appropriate local governing authority, stating that the site is to be used as a waste tire processing facility;

 10. written documentation from the appropriate local governing authority, stating that the facility is in compliance with local zoning and permitting requirements;